drewrothstein/pongboard/README.md

 ## Hosting

 ### Modulus
-Modulus.io provides simple and scalable Meteor project hosting.
+Modulus.io provides simple and scalable Meteor project hosting that is more suited for an actual 'production' project vs. [meteor.com](meteor.com) which is not.

 #### Setup
 * Install CLI tool: `npm install -g modulus`